Man and woman speaking to medical professional

 On this page, you’ll find out:

-You know your body best, so take charge if something doesn’t look or feel quite right or won’t go away.
+You know your body best, so don’t ignore it if something doesn’t look or feel quite right, or won’t go away.

 The symptoms listed here are more likely to be caused by something other than cancer.
 But if you do notice any of these, or something else unusual even if it’s not on the list – talk to your doctor.